seeker25/bcregistry-sre/gcp/terraform/docs/README.md

 `project_account_bindings.auto.tfvars`

-  1) projects -  a list of GCP projects, where each project consists of:
+  1) projects -  a map of GCP projects, where each project value consists of:

     project_id       = ...  # Unique ID for the project
     env              = ...  # Environment (e.g., dev, prod)

-    service_accounts = ...  # List of service accounts, where each account has
+    service_accounts = ...  # Optional list of service accounts, where each account has
       roles                 # List of IAM roles assigned to the service account description           # Description of the service account

-      external_roles        # List of roles in other projects (i.e. not the current project), where each entry has roles               # List of roles granted on an external project project_id          # Project where the roles are granted
+      external_roles        # Optional list of roles in other projects (i.e. not the current project), where each entry has roles               # List of roles granted on an external project project_id          # Project where the roles are granted

-      resource_roles        # List of resource specific roles, where each entry has resource            # Specific resource URI (e.g., bucket, topic) the role applies to roles               # List of roles assigned to the resource resource_type       # Type of resource (e.g., storage_bucket, pubsub_topic, arifact_registry, sa_iam_member)
+      resource_roles        # Optional list of resource specific roles, where each entry has resource            # Specific resource URI (e.g., bucket, topic) the role applies to roles               # List of roles assigned to the resource resource_type       # Type of resource (e.g., storage_bucket, pubsub_topic, artifact_registry, sa_iam_member)

-    custom_roles     = ...  # List of custom roles in the project
+    custom_roles     = ...  # Optional list of custom roles in the project
       title                 # Name of the custom IAM role permissions           # List of permissions assigned to the role description           # Description of the custom role